Overboard Accessibility Report

 Game Map: View a map of the game world during play, with the landscape, points of interest and missions highlighted throughout the entire game.
 This enables the orientation of the player and the world, confirming a direction of movement and the location of destinations or points of exploration.

-Overboard has 5 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in Overboard which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Additional gestures may be required for games played with a screenreader like VoiceOver.

 One Motion Targeted: Can play with touchscreen, tap and swipe or hold gesture.

 Holding Down Buttons Optional: Holding down buttons for prolonged periods (a second or more) is not required or can be switched to toggling the action on and off.
 This is in addition to the movement stick/button which is not considered a hold for this purpose.

 Rapid Repeated Pressing Optional: Quick, repeated button pressing (more than 2 times a second) is not required, can be skipped or switched to holding a button to trigger a repeated action.